EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

     --path /tmp/sample_record.xml
 ```

+!!! note
-> A warning about the `geometry` field is expected and can be ignored for this sample.
+    A warning about the `geometry` field is expected and can be ignored for this sample.

 This is the same tool pycsw's own harvest/bulk-load workflows use to pre-populate a catalogue - it's a legitimate way to seed data, it just always needs cluster access rather than going over the ingress.